Foreign Students in Public Schools

 ALL / ALL /

-The length of study indicated on the Form I-20 must be limited to 12 months.
-It should be noted that public secondary attendance in a status other than F-1 does not count against the 12-month limit.
-For example, if you were the child of an A-2 visa holder previously attending secondary school, this would not count toward the 12 month limit.
+The length of study indicated on the Form I-20 must not exceed 12 months.
+Note: Public secondary attendance in a status other than F-1 does not count against the 12-month limit.
+For example, if you were the child of an A-2 visa holder and you previously attended secondary school, this would not count toward the 12-month limit.

 ALL / ALL /